 New public art coming soon to North Boulder neighborhood!

-The Boulder Office of Arts + Culture is seeking an artist, or artist team, for a site-specific public art commission for north Boulder to compliment reconstruction of the North Broadway corridor and visually acknowledge the NoBo Art District.
+The Boulder Office of Arts + Culture is commissioning a site-specific public art project for north Boulder to compliment reconstruction of the North Broadway corridor and visually acknowledge the NoBo Art District.
 The project’s location boasts the city’s only formal Arts District, serves as a gateway to Boulder, and is a mix in density of residential and commercial spaces.

 About North Boulder